railsuser2014/openobject-doc-book-en/source/book/4/4_10_HR/4_10_HR_timesheet.rst

 * regularly adjust hourly costs by comparing your rates with reality,

-.. tip::   *Important*
+.. important:: Project Cost Control

 	Controlling the costs and the profitability of projects precisely is very important.

 	It enables you to make good estimates and to track budgets allocated to different services and their projects, such as sales and, R&D costs.
 	You can also refine your arguments on the basis of clear facts rather than guesses if you have to renegotiate a contract with a customer following a project slippage.

 The analyses of profitability by project and by employee are available from the analytic accounts.
 They take all of the invoices into account, and also take into account the cost of the time spent on each project.